 - generalized rash

-And one in 150 people will get “a more severe illness that will require hospitalization,” says Shapiro.
+One in 150 people may get “a more severe illness that will require hospitalization,” says Shapiro.
 He says that symptoms of a serious infection include balance issues, problems thinking clearly, a stiff neck and sensitivity to light.

 These symptoms could indicate the onset of meningitis, a severe infection of the lining of the brain and spinal cord, or encephalitis, an inflammation of the brain.
 Other serious side effects include Parkinson’s-like symptoms, such as tremor, and a rare, polio-like condition that results in paralysis.